 RECODA oversees and manages the Sarawak Corridor of Renewable Energy (SCORE) project.
-RECODA's two main goals are to promote SCORE by creating and stimulating new and existing markets, and to work towards achieving Sarawak's ambitious investment and development goals.
+RECODA's primary goals are to promote SCORE by creating and stimulating new and existing markets, and to work towards achieving Sarawak's ambitious investment and development goals.

-SCORE features a land area of 70,000 square kilometres and a population of 600,000, spanning 8 million hectares of forest and 5 million hectares of arable and peat land suitable for agriculture.
-The abundance of renewable energy provided by SCORE's hydroelectric infrastructure is a key competitive advantage, especially for energyhungry industries.
+SCORE features a land area of 70,000 square kilometres and a population of 600,000, spanning eight (8) million hectares of forest and five (5) million hectares of arable and peat land suitable for agriculture.
+The abundance of renewable energy provided by SCORE's hydroelectric infrastructure is a key competitive advantage, particularly for the energy-intensive industries.

-For more information on RECODA, visit https://www. recoda.com.my/
+For more information on RECODA, please visit www.recoda.com.my/